G3BAB/spectral-network/README.md

 - The config file can be modified to customize the training process.
 Values present there by default are the ones that gave me the best results for my data.
 - The config file will be automatically restored in the event of its deletion, or if it's modified beyond the capabilities of the config handler script.

+- **GUI APP** is available in fastapi_test branch - it doesn't function perfectly so far.
+Collaboration on the app is welcome.

 ## Future development
 As of now, the code trains and evaluates the accuracy of the network.
 However, a functionality that allows the user to then upload independent data for classification has not yet been implemented.
 It will be the focus of development in the near future.